Should I Join a BNI Chapter?

 BNI has disciplinary policies in place.
 If a member starts doing a poor job taking care of referrals, or is being unethical, there’s a membership committee ready to handle complaints, and they have a clearly-defined process for conflict management.
 Generally, it works pretty well, and unethical members “graduate” themselves (our secret word for “get kicked out”) from the chapter eventually.

 They only allow one person per business category in the group.
 This is a mixed blessing, and some people love it and some people hate it.
-This means if a chapter already has a roofer, and a visitor shows up who also has a roofing business, he’s welcome to stay for the meeting, but he can’t join the group.
+This means if a chapter already has a roofer, and a visitor shows up who also has a roofing business, he’s welcome to stay for the meeting, but he can’t join the group, and he can’t advertise his business either.
 This gives a form of protection to the existing roofer and keeps the chapter captive—which is something your roofer should guard jealously.
-And the loyalty is reciprocated; as a BNI member, you generally get first right of refusal with the other members, which is the whole point anyway.
 People join BNI to get referrals from people, and by spending their time and money in the chapter, they’ve earned the right to be at the top of the list.
-And if a roofer shows up at the chapter that already has a roofer, they’ll be very accommodating in helping him find another chapter that needs a roofer.
+And if you think this sounds unfair to the visiting roofer in my example, fear not: a BNI chapter would be very accommodating in helping him find another chapter that needs a roofer.

 There IS a chapter for you, at some place and some time.
 Depending on the city you live in, there may be two, or ten, or fifty BNI chapters near you.
 They all meet at different locations, on different days of the week, and at different times of day.
 If you want to meet on the Westside, there’s a chapter for you.
 If you want to meet at Southgate, there’s a chapter for you.
 Want a lunch meeting?
 There are “lunch chapters.”
 Are you only able to meet on Tuesdays?
 There are chapters that meet on Tuesdays.
 Pretty much anyone’s schedule can fit in with some BNI chapter.
 You’ve just got to find the right one.